farcaster-project/RFCs/02-user-stories.md

 #### Maker

 As a maker, I start my client and choose the maker role (**A. Choose a negotiation role**).
-When started in maker mode, my client will ask me a list of required inputs (**B. Create an offer**).
+When started in maker mode, my client will ask me for a list of required inputs (**B. Create an offer**).
 When completed my client starts my daemon in listening mode.
 When the daemon is ready, the client displays the public offer (**D. Start and display the public offer**) and waits for an incoming connection.
-It is now my responsability to share and forward this public offer to potential swappers.
+It is now my responsibility to share and forward this public offer to potential swappers.

 #### Taker